METEO 3 Lesson 12 Images

 Text description of the received over 35 inches of rain image.

 The image is a colored map of Harris County, Texas, depicting the total rainfall over a five-day period from June 5 to June 9, 2001.
 The map is divided into various zones marked by different colors, representing different ranges of rainfall in inches.
-The color gradient includes light blue (<5 inches), blue (5-10 inches), light green (10-15 inches), green (15-20 inches), yellow (20-25 inches), orange (25-30 inches), red (30-35 inches), and magenta (>35 inches).
+The color gradient includes blue (<5 inches), light blue (5-10 inches), green (10-15 inches), light green (15-20 inches), yellow (20-25 inches), orange (25-30 inches), red (30-35 inches), and magenta (>35 inches).
 A star labeled "Houston" marks the location of the city on the map, situated centrally with zones indicating higher rainfall concentrations in its vicinity.
 An inset on the right shows Texas with Harris County highlighted.

 impacts were devastating